Table of Contents[Hide][Show]

 - Laulau – Meat wrapped in luau (taro) leaves and steamed, traditionally prepared in an imu.

 Pronounced (spam moo-soo-bee)

-SPAM Musubi is a popular Hawaiian snack and lunch food composed of a grilled SPAM, rice, seaweed, and furikake in the tradition of a Japanese Sushi Roll.
-You’ll find it all over the Hawaiian islands, at restaurants, diners and convenience stores.
+SPAM Musubi is a popular Hawaiian snack and lunch food composed of grilled SPAM, rice, seaweed, and furikake in the tradition of a Japanese Sushi Roll.
+You’ll find it all over the Hawaiian islands, at restaurants, diners, and convenience stores.

 Fun fact: Hawaiians consume more SPAM per capita than any other state, at a rate of five cans per person, each year.

 Here are some travel and sightseeing-focused words that will help when you’re headed for a day at the beach or a drive, tour, hike, etc.